-US: 2017 laser incidents on pace to be lower than 2016
+US: UPDATED - 2017 laser incidents on pace to be lower than 2016

 The chart below shows cumulative laser illuminations for the period Jan.
-1 - April 29, for each of the past 10 years.
+1 - June 30, for each of the past 10 years.
 The blue 2017 line shows that thus far there have been fewer incidents in 2017 than in 2016, but more than in 2015.

 How to read this chart: Each year starts with 0 illumination reports.
 Each colored line then plots the cumulative (year-to-date) illumination reports for that year since January 1.
 For example, looking at the 2016 top green line, there were about 1000 reports between Jan.
 1 and Feb.
-14 (where the green 2016 line crosses the 1000 horizontal line).
+12 (where the green 2016 line crosses the 1000 horizontal line).
 In contrast, in 2013 (purple line) there were roughly 500 reports between Jan.
 1 and Feb.
-14 (where the purple 2013 line crosses the 500 horizontal line).
+12 (where the purple 2013 line crosses the 500 horizontal line).

 Based on historical data, LaserPointerSafety.com projects that there will be around 7,200 laser illuminations reported to the FAA in 2017.
 This would be about 4% lower than the 7,442 reports in 2016, and about 7% lower than the 7,703 reports in 2015.

-In the chart below, the light blue line shows each day’s illumination reports.
+The chart below shows the number of laser illuminations for every single day between Jan.
+1 2007 and April 29 2017.
+The light spiky line shows each day’s illumination reports.
 This number can vary widely from one day to the next.
-The dark blue line is a 60-day moving average; this helps smooth out the data in order to show longer-term trends.
+The dark line is a 60-day moving average.
+This helps smooth out the data, in order to show longer-term trends.

-Statistical note: The careful reader will see that the 2017 blue line in the first chart falls between the 2016 and 2015 lines.
+Statistical note: The careful reader will see that the blue 2017 line in the first chart falls between the 2016 and 2015 lines.
 Yet LaserPointerSafety.com predicts 2017 as a whole (Jan-Dec) will be lower than both 2016 and 2015.
-This is because we used all ten years, 2007-2016, to estimate the year-end total as a proportion of the first four months.
+This is because we used all ten years, 2007-2016, to estimate the year-end total as a proportion of the first six months.
 Both a simple average of these ten years, and a weighted average — where more recent years have a larger effect — indicate that the 2017 total will be in the ballpark of 7,200 illuminations.
 In other words, 2015 was an atypical year where illuminations in the last eight months of the year grew much faster than any other year.